yochaigal/cairn/wip/2e/site-builder.md

 ### Regions

-A realm is made up of a dozen or more regions, defined by changes in terrain, a seat of power, unusual points of interest, or a unique landmark.
+A realm is made up of a four or more regions defined by changes in terrain, a seat of power, unusual points of interest, or a unique landmark.

 - To create regions, roll 6d6 on your sheet of paper, collecting any dice that roll off the page.
 - Note the face up results according to the [Die Drop Table](#die-drop-table), writing its corresponding letter on the page beneath (e.g. W = Waypoint, D = Dungeon, etc.).
 These are the maps's Points of Interest (POIs).
-- Roll any dice that fell off the page, repeating the previous process until there are no dice remaining.
+- Roll any dice that fell off the page, repeating the previous process until no dice are remaining.
-- Draw a line around each POI, carving the map into at least 6 segments.
-Each segment represents a region.
+- Draw a line around each POI, carving the map into at least 4 segments, each representing a region.

 ### Points of Interest